UltraEngine/Documentation/CPP/Scripting.md

 );
 ```

-Alternatively, you can use a Lambda function to specify function overloads:
+Alternatively, you can use a Lambda function to create function overloads:

 ```c++
 L->new_usertype<Monster>